ssowonny/UltraObject/README.md

 [![License](https://img.shields.io/cocoapods/l/UltraObject.svg?style=flat)](http://cocoapods.org/pods/UltraObject)
 [![Platform](https://img.shields.io/cocoapods/p/UltraObject.svg?style=flat)](http://cocoapods.org/pods/UltraObject)

 Ultra Object is event based model framework.
-It makes managing objects easier.
+It helps you to manage objects easily.
 Especially if you're using RESTful api, this can be a good solution for creating, updating and destroying objects while applying the changes to views and controllers.

 Ultra Object also helps you to apply mutable/immutable pattern.